 This course is designed as a model of the environment-based learning process.
-Students will participate in investigations related to local environmental issues, focusing on the integrated relationship of environment to people and culture.
-Students will explore area history, related books/literature/articles, basic ecological/scientific principles (including math), and cultural connections to conduct a detailed investigation of the issue.
-Participants will explore issues of land use (i.e. land development, farming) to the impacts on the watershed and water quality (i.e. environment, culture, economy, etc.).
-The course will involve field trips for cultural and scientific investigations, including a possible trip to the Chesapeake Bay (TBA).
+Educators will participate in investigations related to local issues, focusing on the integrated relationship of the environment to people and culture (geography).
+Participants will explore the history, cultural connections, related books/articles, and basic ecological/scientific principles needed to conduct a detailed investigation.
+In this year’s course, land use issues and their impacts on the watershed and water quality will focus on the Chesapeake Bay.
+The course will involve field trips for cultural and scientific investigations, including a two-night trip to charming Smith Island, MD with the Chesapeake Bay Foundation from the 18-20.
 The course will also include strategies to help K-12 students identify local problems and develop plans for problem solving and implementation.
-Course Instructor: Dr. Tamra Willis, MBC Assistant Professor, Graduate Teacher Education.
+Course Instructor: Dr. Tamra Willis, MBC associate professor, Education.

 Each course extends beyond the week, on-line, and provides 3 hours of graduate credit from MBC.
-The courses may apply toward the M.Ed. degree (EBL) or the EBL Certificate through MBC.
-Tuition is discounted by grants for these courses.
-Tuition is $350 (plus a $50 non-refundable registration fee is required by June 1, 2013).
-Courses will be held in Staunton and at various field-experience locations.
+The courses may apply toward the MEd degree (EBL) through MBC.
+A $50 non-refundable registration fee is required.
+Courses will be held in Staunton and at various field locations.
 Housing options are available.